 Additional page(s): $2.00 each

 The Group Study Room can be used for study sessions, group projects, Skype conferencing, and more.
-The room seats up to 8 people and includes a whiteboard and TV.
+It includes a whiteboard and TV.

 Seniors without transportation and anyone limited in their ability to visit the library due to illness, surgery, or disabilities are eligible to receive free delivery of library materials at their home or residential facility.
 Homebound patrons must live in Bloomingdale and have a valid library card.
 Call the Adult Services Department at 630-924-2730 or fill out our online application to set up homebound service.